 There are a lot of great spots, but I would highly recommend these three places.

-For breakfast it does not get better then Grounds, the omelettes run the gantlet between traditional vegetable options and more unique braised chicken options.
-They also have a home-made potato pancake that looks like hash browns but tastes better then any hash browns you have ever had.
+For breakfast, it does not get better then Grounds.
+The omelets run the gantlet between traditional vegetable options and more unique braised chicken options.
+They also have a home-made potato pancake that looks like hash browns but tastes better than any hash browns you have ever had.

-- Order: Braised chicken omelette and potato pancakes
+- Order: Braised chicken omelet and potato pancakes

 Touted as one of the best restaurants in the town, I can easily say it lives up to that statement.
-The restaurant itself features a reserve beer list which has over 300 different types of beer on it.
-They even sell many of the beers for you to take home in the small store front right in front of the restaurant.
+The restaurant features a reserve beer list which has over 300 different types of beer on it.
+They even sell many of the beers for you to take home in the small storefront right in front of the restaurant.
 Not to be outdone by the beer, the food is a unique take on traditional meals that you know and love.
-I recommend the meatloaf (never thought you would hear that right?) which is bacon wrapped and then grilled.
+I recommend the meatloaf (never thought you would hear that right?), which is bacon-wrapped and then grilled.
 It comes out like a steak and tastes like a great combination of both.
-They also have a deconstructed coconut pie for dessert that’s amazing and a great nacho appetizer.
+They also have a deconstructed coconut pie for dessert that’s amazing and an excellent nacho appetizer.